Mertangy/yolo/README.md

  `npm start`

  ### Go ahead a nd add a product (note that the price field only takes a numeric input)

+ #KUBERNETES DEPLOYMENT ON GCP

+ ## Create an account on GCP : https://cloud.google.com/

+ ## Create a Project and cluster using your Google cloud account.

+ ## Clone the git project repository on GKE terminal

+ ## cd to the project that you cloned.

+ ## To create or update the resources defined in yaml files : kubectl apply -f frontend.yaml and kubectl apply -f backend.yaml

+ ## Visit the url generated to visit the application.